cdifan/cdichips/mc6805slave.md

 *c* = set when pointer active \
 *dddeeeeeee* = x position \
 *fffggggggg* = y position

+The x and y values correspond to high-res screen positions.

 TBA: more port A responses